ArchivesServer/archivesserver.github.io/content/docs/glossary.md

 **Buckyfilm**: A frictionless surface comprised of buckyballs, nano-scale carbon-atom spheres in an electrical field matrix.

-**Buckyweave**: A type of material, immensely strong, consisting of woven, open-ended buckytubes—carbon atoms in tube form.
+**Buckyweave**: A type of material, immensely strong, consisting of woven, open-ended buckytubes - carbon atoms in tube form.
 The space elevator began as a buckyweave strap lowered from synchorbit to the top of Cayambe.

 **Burnout**: Popular term for a person burned out by drugs, drink, or BMI malfunction.

+## C

+**Camdrone**: Weak AI–powered drones with holo/threedee recording capabilities.
+Deployed by NBN to supplement its surveillance network and get Netcast-quality footage.

+**Chatspace**: A virtual space where remote users can meet and chat comfortably.
+May or may not be fully rendered as a virtual environment.

+**Chromehead**: A member of a subculture devoted to ostentatious cyberware as a fashion statement.

+**Cleansuit**: Smartsuit used to avoid contamination in either direction, e.g. for doctors treating infected patients, or for police personnel investigating a crime scene.

+**Clone**: A type of android manufactured by Jinteki Biotech.
+Clones are organic beings with largely human DNA and are customized for a variety of purposes.
+Despite their organic nature, they are classified as machines.

+**Clone-tel**: A slang term, derived from “hotel for clones,” for the nicer, more expensive version of clone barracks.

+**Comm**: Short for radio communication.

+**Constructorbot**: A generic term for construction robots, usually non-android and most often in space, used in large projects such as the Beanstalk.

+**Credaccount**: The common name for a bank account, which is accessed electronically by readers.
+“Bank account” implies a physical building - a bank - while most financial transactions and records are purely electronic.

+**Credit**: Usually refers to the Titan Trans national Credit, a corporate-backed multinational virtual currency.
+Can also be used broadly to mean money in general.

+**Cybernetic, also cyberware**: Although still sometimes used in its archaic sense (especially among academics), the term generally refers to machinery designed to be implanted in the human body, either to replace or to augment organs, limbs, and other body parts.
+Can be used as an adjective (as in “cybernetic heart”) or as a noun (as in “the organ grinders removed his cybernetics”).

+**Cyberspace**: A broad term for the state of mind runners and other BMI-users experience when they directly interface with the code behind the Network.
+Compare “meatspace.”

+**Cyborg**: Slang term for a person with cybernetic implants.